benja-M-1/bowling/readme.md

 # Kata Bowling.

 The goal of this kata is to calculate the score of a Bowling game.
-The script will read a string containning every run of a player and will output the final score.
+The script will read a string containing every run of a player and will output the final score.

 We will consider the following:
  * the format of the string passed to the script is valid
  * we only want the final score

-Here is the list of rules for the calculation of the score of Bowling ten-pin game:
+Here is the list of rules for the calculation of the score of a Bowling ten-pin game:

  * A game is divided in 10 frames
  * In a frame the player has two balls to knock down the pins
  * The score after each round is the number of koncked down pins
- * If, after the first ball of a frame, every pins are knocked down it is a strike and the score is 10 points plus the score of the newt two balls
+ * If, after the first ball of a frame, every pin are knocked down it is a strike and the score is 10 points plus the score of the next two balls
- * If, after the second ball of a frame, every pins are knocked down it is a spare and the score is 10 points
+ * If, after the second ball of a frame, every pin are knocked down it is a spare and the score is 10 points
  * On the last frame, if the player do a strike or a spare, then he can play two or one more ball.
 The score of each bonus balls are added to the score of the latest frame.

-Examples
+Examples:

 Input:  "XXXXXXXXXXXX" (12 balls: 12 strikes)
 Output: 300